-- (2) Any person who is required to submit any information or document under this section shall provide such information or document notwithstanding any obligation under any law, any rule of law, any contract, agreement or arrangement whether express or implied, or any rule of professional conduct to the contrary. - (3) Any person who fails to comply with the notice issued under subsection (1) commits an offence and shall, on conviction, be liable to a fine not exceeding \$100,000 or to imprisonment for a term not exceeding five years or to both.
+- (1) The Commission may, by notice in writing, require any person to submit to the Commission any information or document which the Commission considers necessary for the purposes of monitoring, mitigating or managing systemic risk in the capital market. - (2) Any person who is required to submit any information or document under this section shall provide such information or document notwithstanding any obligation under any law, any rule of law, any contract, agreement or arrangement whether express or implied, or any rule of professional conduct to the contrary. - (3) Any person who fails to comply with the notice issued under subsection (1) commits an offence and shall, on summary conviction, be liable to a fine not exceeding one hundred thousand dollars or to imprisonment for a term not exceeding five years or to both such fine and imprisonment.

-Power of Commission to issue directives for systemic risk
+36. Power of Commission to issue directives for systemic risk.

-- (1) Where the Commission considers it necessary in the interest of monitoring, mitigating or managing systemic risk in the capital market, the Commission may issue a directive in writing requiring any person to take such measures as the Commission may consider necessary. - (2) In exercising its power under subsection (1), the Commission shall take into consideration the interests of financial stability and reputational damage. - (3) Before issuing a directive under subsection (1), the Commission shall give the person an opportunity to be heard. - (4) Notwithstanding subsection (3), the Commission may issue a directive under subsection (1) without first giving the person an opportunity to be heard if, in the Commission's opinion, any delay in issuing such directive would aggravate systemic risk in the capital market. - (5) Where a directive is issued pursuant to subsection (4) the person shall be given an opportunity to be heard after the directive has been issued. - (6) When a person is given an opportunity to be heard under subsection (5), a directive issued under subsection (1) may be amended or modified. - (7) Any person who fails to comply with the directive issued under subsection (1), without reasonable excuse, commits an offence and shall, on conviction, be liable to a fine not exceeding \$100,000 or to imprisonment for a term not exceeding five years or to both.
+(1) Where the Commission considers it necessary in the interest of monitoring, mitigating or managing systemic risk in the capital markets, the Commission may issue a directive in writing requiring any person to take such measures as the Commission may consider necessary.

+- (2) In exercising its power under subsection (1), the Commission shall take into consideration the interests of financial stability and reputational damage. - (3) Before issuing a directive under subsection (1), the Commission shall give the person an opportunity to make representations. - (4) Notwithstanding subsection (3), the Commission may issue a directive under subsection (1), without first giving the person an opportunity to make representations if, in the Commission's opinion, any delay in issuing such directive would aggravate systemic risk in the capital market. - (5) Where a directive is issued pursuant to subsection (4), the person shall be given an opportunity to make representations as soon as practicable after the directive has been issued. - (6) When a person is given an opportunity to make representations under subsection (5), a directive issued under subsection (1), may be amended or modified. - (7) Any person who fails to comply with the directive issued under subsection (1), without reasonable excuse, commits an offence and shall, on summary conviction, be liable to a fine not exceeding one hundred thousand dollars or to imprisonment for a term not exceeding five years or to both such fine and imprisonment.

-Arrangements with other supervisory authorities
+37. Arrangements with other supervisory authorities.